Maxwell (footballer, born 1981): Early career

-Internazionale
+Inter Milan

 Maxwell's contract with Ajax was restructured to expire early, on 2 January 2006, in order to facilitate his move to Internazionale on a free transfer.
 Due to non-EU player registration quota per year, however, he was signed by Empoli until the end of season before being officially transferred to Inter, a deal similar to that of Júlio César's move to Chievo.
 Maxwell, however, did not make any appearances for Empoli.

 In July 2006, Inter officially announced the signing of Maxwell on a four-year contract as a domestic transfer.
 Maxwell impressed during his first season in Serie A, most notably against Parma at San Siro when he scored a fine solo effort after a defender struck him which was voted Inter's thunder goal of the season by Inter channel viewers.

 Initially playing at left-back, the 2007–08 season saw him move further up the field, with Cristian Chivu replacing him at left-back while Maxwell played a left midfield role.
 This became very effective as Maxwell adapted well to the winger role which made use of his blistering pace.
 In that season, he won his second consecutive Scudetto with Inter.
 In the 2008–09 season, he suffered a serious injury that took him out of competition for six weeks.
 He returned to action and was a constant fixture in the starting XI and showed his impressive old form before the injury.
 He scored his second goal for Inter on 14 December against Chievo, which Inter won 4–2, after an assist from Dejan Stanković.